U.S. Applies a 25% Tariff on Imports of Autos and Parts (Guidance on Duty Offset for Parts)

 • Imported automobiles (sedans, sport utility vehicles, crossover utility vehicles, minivans, and cargo vans) and light trucks.

-• Automobile Parts: duty will only apply to auto parts on passenger vehicles and light trucks (engines and engine parts, transmissions and powertrain parts, and electrical components, and parts of passenger vehicles (sedans, sport utility vehicles, crossover utility vehicles, minivans, and cargo vans) and light trucks.
+• Automobile Parts: duty applies to auto parts on passenger vehicles and light trucks (engines and engine parts, transmissions and powertrain parts, and electrical components, and parts of passenger vehicles (sedans, sport utility vehicles, crossover utility vehicles, minivans, and cargo vans) and light trucks.
 Other vehicles will not be assessed duty at this time.

 Full listing of products affected can be found through the Federal Register Automobiles and Automobile Parts, Imports Into U.S.; Adjustment (Proc.
 10908), alternatively also accessible via PDF format.